varunbhoopalam/versioned-values/README.md

 ## Motivation

 Living a principle centered life gives someone the tools to act pro-actively, to live by their values rather than react to life's circumstances.
-Principle-centered decisions give the necessary distance to avoid emotional decisions that may not be in line with what someone believes.
-Principles are non-changing intrinsic values that are not actionable.
-Values, our interpretation of our principles, are actionable.
-Values can be a great decision making tool to keep living a principle-centered life, living how you want to live.
-Interpretation of principles change over time with more life experience and data.
-This motivation leads us to our tool, **Versioned Values.**
+Principle-centered decisions give the necessary distance and perspective to avoid emotional decisions that may not be in line with what someone believes.

+Principles are in-arguable, non-changing and intrinsic.
+Principles are not actionable.
+Values are our interpretation of our principles.
+Values are actionable.
+Values are a decision making tool to live a principle-centered life.
+Someone's interpretation of their principles will change over time.
+Their decisions may put certain values in conflict.
+Because cognitive dissonance is a fact of life, a hierarchy of values is necessary.

 Versioned Values offers the following:
 - A decision making tool to make principle-centered decisions and live the way you want to
+- The flexibility to update your principles as you learn and grow
 - Transparency and clarity over your own principles and values for yourself and others
-- The flexibility to update your principles as you learn and grow

 ### Principle Value Hierarchy example

 Value Hierarchy Version: 1-1
 1. Principle: Accountability | Value: Keeping my commitments, even in the face of adversity
-2. Principle: Empathy | Value: Actively listening and engaging others to connect and understand other perspectives
+2. Principle: Empathy | Value: Actively listening and engaging others to connect and understand other perspectives.
 3. Principle: Initiative | Value: Focus not on finishing, but starting.
 Start as early as possible and start as often as possible

 ### Learn more